Ricardo-Jaramillo/Python-DataScience/README.md

     2. Log transformation variables as elasticity (economics)
     3. Durbin-Watson to detect no autocorrelation
     4. Other regression models to time-series or when the error terms (No Autocorrelation) are correlated
+4. Logistic Regression
+    1. Code
+    2. Params significance on a difference of possibilities.
+How odds increment
+    3. Binary predictors (similar to dummy variables)
+    4. Caluclate the accuracy of the model
+    5. Test the model accuracy.
+Separate Trainning and Test Samples